AnonymousCryptoSub/Improved-Polynomial-Memory-Algorithms-via-Nested-Collision-Search/README.md

 The main contributions include:
 - an improved nested collision-search framework,
-- the new Shifted-3 instantiation,
+- the new Shifted-3 and the unified Hybrid instantiation,
-- and the unified Hybrid instantiation.
+- and the improved framework for the random subset-sum problem (RSSP).

 -------------------------------------------------------------------------------